Configuring runners

 GIT_STRATEGY: clone

-There are three possible values: clone, fetch, and none.
-If left unspecified, jobs use the project’s pipeline setting.
+Possible values are clone, fetch, none, and empty.
+If you do not specify a value, jobs use the project’s pipeline setting.

 clone is the slowest option.
 It clones the repository from scratch for every job, ensuring that the local working copy is always pristine.
 If an existing worktree is found, it is removed before cloning.